Basic list comprehension

 List comprehensions can also include conditional logic to filter items, creating more targeted results.

-# List comprehension with condition
+# List comprehension with filtering condition

 even_squares = [x**2 for x in range(10) if x % 2 == 0]